TaherCCG/TreeZone/README.md

 - [Gimp](https://www.gimp.org/) Used to edit and compress images and to make custom logo.
 - [Adobe Color ](https://color.adobe.com/) was used to create Colour Scheme.
 - [Balsamiq](https://balsamiq.com/) was used to create Wireframe.
+- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) was used to check the performance.
+- [GoFullPage](https://gofullpage.com/) was used to get full page images.
+- [W3C HTML Validator](https://validator.w3.org/) was used to validate html documents.
+- [Jigsaw W3 CSS Validator](https://jigsaw.w3.org/) was used to validate CSS document.
+- [Peek](https://github.com/phw/peek) was used for animated gif recordings.
+- [Responsive Viewer](https://chromewebstore.google.com/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb) was continuously used to test multiple screens while developing.

+### Research Websites
+- [W3C School](https://www.w3schools.com/) to read and learn how to use
+-

 ---